OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 If the standard model doesn't exist:

 - you won't need to inherit from it in the next steps
-- all your provider-specific query parameters will be under the `kwargs` in the python interface
+- all your provider-specific query parameters will be under the `**kwargs` in the python interface
-- it might not work out-of-the box with other extensions such as the `charting` extension
+- it might not work out-of-the box with other extensions that follow standardization e.g. the `charting` extension

-### Refer to the API documentation and start developing
+## Refer to the API documentation and start developing

-#### Data characterization

-All data models should have a standard model from which they inherit.
-And then each provider should have its own additional parameters, both for the query and the output.
+You can start developing your extension by referring to the API documentation of the provider you are interested to integrate.

-#### How to use the standardization framework?
+### How to use the standardization framework?

-##### Query parameters
+#### Query Parameters

-Query parameters are the parameters that are passed to the API endpoint in order to make the request.
+Query Parameters are the parameters that are passed to the API endpoint in order to make the request.

 For the `StockEOD` example, this would look like the following: